Ted Kaczynski: Investigation

 Because of the material used to make the mail bombs, U.S. postal inspectors, who initially had responsibility for the case, labeled the suspect the "Junkyard Bomber".
-FBI Inspector Terry D. Turchie was appointed to run the UNABOM (University and Airline Bomber) investigation.
+FBI Inspector Terry D. Turchie was appointed to run the UNABOM (University and Airline Bombing) investigation.
 In 1979, an FBI-led task force that included 125 agents from the FBI, the Bureau of Alcohol, Tobacco and Firearms (ATF), and the U.S. Postal Inspection Service was formed.
 The task force grew to more than 150 full-time personnel, but minute analysis of recovered components of the bombs and the investigation into the lives of the victims proved of little use in identifying the suspect, who built the bombs primarily from scrap materials available almost anywhere.
 Investigators later learned that the victims were chosen indiscriminately from library research.